-Of course, it feels good to get a call or an email from a candidate you’ve just placed thanking you for your efforts in helping them secure a new career opportunity.
-But that’s not going to gain your agency any ground against your competitors.
+Of course it feels good to receive a call or an email from a candidate you’ve just placed thanking you for your efforts in helping them secure a new career opportunity.
+However, that’s not going to gain your agency any ground against your competitors.

-You want good reviews and applicant feedback online in the public domain so that it becomes a real reference for your agency’s professionalism and credibility.
-More and more people today check out a service provider or supplier online before they engage with them.
+What you need are good reviews and applicant feedback online, in the public domain, so that they become a real reference for your agency’s professionalism and credibility.
+More and more people today research a service provider or supplier online before they engage with them.

 You want your agency to have a robust online presence with lots of good reviews and applicant feedback so that you can attract top talent and more clients.
-It’s not only candidates that check out agencies online, but clients do it too.
+And remember, it’s not just candidates that check out agencies online, clients do it too.
 If clients see that your agency has plenty of positive reviews, they’ll feel more comfortable entrusting their placement requirements with you.

 Your agency brand begins with the right website, but it’s more than that!

-This is the point at which you need to consult with an advertising agency that specialises in the recruitment sector.
-Don’t go it alone!
-You’ll waste too much time trying to work out what’s best.
-Advertising agencies already know what works and what doesn’t because they keep abreast of trends in the recruitment industry all the time.
+It’s at this point that you need to consult with an advertising agency that specialises in the recruitment sector.
+Don’t go it alone, you’ll waste too much time trying to work out what’s best.
+Advertising agencies already know what works and what doesn’t because they keep abreast of trends in the recruitment industry.

 Once you’ve identified your agency brand, it’s time to get online so that reviews and applicant feedback can start working for you.

-1. Create multiple spaces to interact with applicants:
+1. Create multiple spaces in which to interact with applicants:

-Firstly, make sure that your website has a feedback page that’s interactive.
+Firstly, make sure that your website has an interactive feedback page.
 Also, create social media accounts that are linked to your site and post regularly to these accounts.
-If an applicant leaves a comment on your website or any of your social media accounts, negative or positive, respond as soon as possible.
-Preferably on the same day, but at least within 24 hours.
+If an applicant leaves a comment on your website or any of your social media accounts, whether negative or positive, respond as soon as possible – preferably on the same day, but at least within 24 hours.

-Yes, that means that you’re monitoring your pages all the time through alerts, but that’s the ways business works today.
-Many social media sites list the response time; you don’t want to be sitting there as 10 days, or almost never!
+This may mean constantly monitoring your pages through alerts but that’s the way business works today.
+Many social media sites list a company’s response time and you don’t want to be listed as having a long response time as it looks unprofessional.

-By the way, if you respond well to negative feedback, it can actually enhance your agency brand.
+Whatever you do, don’t ignore negative feedback – if you respond well, it can actually enhance your agency brand.
 If you’ve messed up, admit it.
 Offer an apology and a solution or a gesture of goodwill.
 Only responding to positive reviews and applicant feedback will cast a shadow that you don’t want over your agency brand.

 2. Post valuable content:

-If you’re only going to post open vacancies on your website and social media accounts you won’t gain a following.
+If you only post open vacancies on your website and social media accounts you won’t gain a following.
 That’s what job boards are for.
-However, if you regularly post valuable information, you’ll attract followers.
+However, if you regularly post valuable content, you’ll attract followers.
 You could even attract passive candidates who aren’t active in the job market now, but who will trust your agency brand when they’re looking to make a change.

 3. Ask for reviews and applicant feedback:

-If the candidate or client complies (and actually most people will), respond immediately and don’t hesitate to share positive reviews or feedback on your social media accounts.
-There’s a growing need among people today for interaction, and most people trust reviews.
+If the candidate or client complies (and most will), respond immediately and don’t hesitate to share positive reviews or feedback on your social media accounts.
+There’s a growing need amongst people today for interaction and most people trust reviews.